UYSio/plato/FORMS.md

 - know when I've gone somewhere
 - not to brag, but as a conversation starter
 - preferably posted upon our return home (nice try, burglars!)

+# outbound

+- link to Cool Thing
+- no effort to create local rendition - I urge you to click!
+- screenshot? some things go away, sadly